-Telling stories is the passion of Samia Jaheen and now her second audiodrama, Dil-hekaya II, “That’s the story II” has been published.
-The CD contains a new collection of Egyptian and Danish folktales composed and recorded in witty and dramatic versions by her.
+Telling stories is the passion of Samia Jaheen and now her second audiodrama, Dil-hekaya II, (“That’s the story II”) has been published.
+The CD contains a new collection of Egyptian folktales composed and recorded in witty and dramatic versions by her.
+Also, a number of H.C.
+Andersen’s fairytales are to find in the collection.
 Her first performances of the new collection take place this week at the Hakawy International Arts Festival for Children in Tahrir Center.

 “Dil-hekaya started with my passion for telling stories to children.
 I wanted to tell them the folktales I was told as a child by my grandmother, uncle, aunt and bigger brother,” Samia Jaheen explains, when asked about her motivation to start the project.
 “But I found that these folktales, weren’t available anywhere — or at least not in colloquial Arabic.
 So, I transcribed them myself and began telling them to my children, and to the children of my friends.”